Hyundai unveils 3-door coupe Veloster, Curb concept and telematics system in Detroit

 Both the Veloster and Curb concept feature Hyundai’s all-new telematics platform called Blue Link, which will debut in the first half of 2011 on the Sonata sedan and will be available for that majority of Hyundai’s lineup by 2013.
 The system, which will launch with more than 30 different features, will be bundled in three different subscription plans.
 The system, which is centered around voice recognition, is accessed through three buttons located on the rearview mirror – one is for menus, the next is for Web-based search and the last is for contacting a call-center operator.

+Next step up is the Essentials package, which provides vehicle self-diagnostics, safeguard and remote access capabilities including remote locking/unlocking, remote horn and lights, panic notification (which notifies customers when the panic button on their vehicle key fob has been activated), and remote vehicle start.
+There’s also a hands-free text-messaging feature and the ability to send the vehicle’s location to social networking sites.
 There are also Theft Protection features that allow law enforcement to gradually reduce the engine power of the vehicle or immobilize the engine management system to prevent the vehicle starting up.
 Additionally, the owner can set up a Geofence and receive notification when the vehicle moves beyond a pre-defined region.
 They can also be notified when the vehicle exceeds a specified speed limit or is being used outside a pre-determined time.